vslepakov/DevOpsHackEssentials/DevOpsHackChallenges.md

 |-|-|
 |1.| Create a release definition which will be triggered automatically after a successful CI build.
 Call it "HelloWorld CD" Select "Empty job" as template.
 Call the stage "Dev".
 Don't forget to configure the artifact from your CI Build
 |2.| Add a task to deploy the required infrastructure on Azure.
 Use the ARM Template provided  in /ArmTemplates/aks-template.json.
 Overwrite the parameters as required within the task.
 Catch ARM template output in a variable named **"deploymentOutputs"**.
 Use variables if you seeit fit.
 Make sure you're using globally unique values by e.g. adding a random string at the end.
 Otherwise you might run into collisions. **Hint: Use the Azure Resource Group Deployment Task"**
 |3.| Since the outputs from our ARM template are in JSON we need a way to extract individual properties with their values and to store them as Pipeline variables for usage in further deployment steps.
-For that add a PowerShell task and specify [this](/ReleaseManagement/ReleaseManagement.md#Extract variables from ARM template output) script inline.
+For that add a PowerShell task and specify [this](/ReleaseManagement/ReleaseManagement.md#Extract-variables-from-ARM-template-output) script inline.
 Call the task "Extract from ARM template output"
-|4.| Modify your code locally, push the code and watch the pipeline
+|4.| Add a
 |5.| After a successful release investigate the information in the release's overview - see how you can navigate between releases, corresponding builds, source code artifacts, pull request and related work items via linked items
 |6.| Create another release environment which deploys to another deployment slot